wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Velero

   You can monitor the Velero backup and restore solution.
-This integration is developed and created by the community and falls into to the **Community Integrations** section of the Wavefront **Integrations** page.
+This integration is developed and created by the community and falls into to the **Community Integrations** section of the Tanzu Observability by Wavefront **Integrations** page.
 We do not validate the community integrations and they are not fully supported by the Tanzu Observability by Wavefront team.

 Made improvements to the following integrations and dashboards in January 2022: